sirarsalih/sirarsalih.github.io/README.md

 - Make sure to register an account at Disqus to enable blog comments: https://disqus.com/
 - Make sure to register a site at Disqus using your Disqus account: https://disqus.com/admin/create/

-# Setup SSL with CloudFlare
+# Setup SSL with Cloudflare

-Login at [CloudFlare](https://cloudflare.com) to do the process for your new site.
+Login or create an account at [Cloudflare](https://cloudflare.com) to setup SSL for your new site.

 # Hydejack